openlab-at-city-tech/openlab/wp-content/plugins/gutenberg/readme.txt

 - <a href="https://wordpress.org/gutenberg/handbook/">Documentation: Creating Blocks, Reference, and Guidelines</a>
 - <a href="https://wordpress.org/gutenberg/handbook/reference/faq/">Additional frequently asked questions</a>

-= Where can I see which Gutenberg plugin versions are included in each WordPress release? =

-View <a href="https://developer.wordpress.org/block-editor/principles/versions-in-wordpress/">the Versions in WordPress</a> document to get a table showing which Gutenberg plugin version is included in each WordPress release.

 == Changelog ==

-To read the changelog for Gutenberg 9.5.2, please navigate to the <a href="https://github.com/WordPress/gutenberg/releases/tag/v9.5.2">release page</a>.
+To read the changelog for Gutenberg 8.5.1, please navigate to the <a href="https://github.com/WordPress/gutenberg/releases/tag/v8.5.1">release page</a>.